 The popular Customer Survey Software that you can consider are SnapSurveys, SurveyGizmo, Typeform, and Emplify.

 When it comes to pricing, always be truthful to your customers.
 A good pricing strategy would be to avoid the hidden charges or keep the cost in a place on your website where it is hard to find.
 Design your website in such a way that your potential customers should feel that your business is well established and successful.
 Examine the pricing strategies of authoritative businesses in your domain to determine your pricing strategy.

 3. Basic free or freemium

-Some might disagree with the freemium strategy as they feel it’s a customer acquisition tactic than a pricing strategy, but nonetheless, it should be considered as you anticipate your customers will like the product.
+Some might disagree with the freemium strategy as they feel it’s more of a customer acquisition tactic than a pricing strategy, but nonetheless, it should be considered as you anticipate your customers will like the product.

 Remember, your freemium strategy can become expensive if you don’t set a time limit on a free subscription.
 So, allow your customers to experience the features and offers to start out free, but let them upgrade as per their requirements.

 The best example of a freemium model is Netflix.
 It starts with a free trial and then the customer has to upgrade after thirty days.

 4. Upgrade incentives and promotions

 Whom do you if you offer an incentive?
 If a small reward can increase the long-term association of your customers with your product or service, it’s worth offering an incentive.
 This way, the customers who are paying for a tier of service would upgrade to the next level of service with a small push of encouragement.